 - If their birthday is before 1 January, they can start in the spring term

-- If their birthday is before 1 April, can start in the summer term
+- If their birthday is before 1 April, they can start in the summer term

-You will need to apply well in advance as you must have your 'eligibility code' before the term starts.
+You will need to apply to HMRC for your eligibility code well in advance as you must have your code by the following deadlines.

 You may be eligible for 30 hours of free childcare if your circumstances are as follows: